Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: Bi-- and Hopf Algebras from (Co)-Operads

-\begin{ex} If we consider the operad of rooted leaf labelled trees $\O$ there is a natural map to the operad of corollas $\P$ given by $\tau \mapsto \tau / E(\tau)$, where $\tau / E(\tau)$ is the corolla that results from contracting all edges of $\tau$.
-This works in the planar and non planar version as well as in the pseudo-operad setting, the operad setting and the symmetric setting.
-This map contracts all linear trees and identifies them with the unit corolla.
-Furthermore, it restricts to operad maps for the suboperads of $k$-regular or al least $k$--valent trees.
+\begin{ex} If we consider the operad of rooted leaf labeled trees $\O$ there is a natural map to the operad of corollas $\P$ given by $\tau \mapsto \tau / E(\tau)$, where $\tau / E(\tau)$ is the corolla that results from contracting all edges of $\tau$.
+This works in the planar and non--planar version as well as in the pseudo-operad setting, the operad setting and the symmetric setting.
+This map contracts all linear trees and identifies them with the unit corolla $\dottree$, which has one leaf.
+Furthermore, it restricts to operad maps for the sub--operad of $k$-regular or at least $k$-valent trees.

-An example of interest considered in \cite{Gont} is the map restricted to planar planted $3$--regular tress (sometimes called binary).
-The kernel of this map is the operadic ideal generated by the associativity equations which says that the two possible planar planted binary trees with three tails are equivalent. \end{ex}
+An example of interest considered in \cite{Gont} is the map restricted to planar planted $3$-regular tress (sometimes called binary).
+The kernel of this map is the operadic ideal generated by the associativity equation between the two possible planar planted binary trees with three leaves. \end{ex}